 |ASLA 2010 Professional Research Honor Award, Access to Nature for Older Adults: Promoting Health Through Landscape Design, Multi-Regional USA, Center for Health Systems & Design, Texas A&M University / Image Credit: Susan Rodiek

 |ASLA 2006 Professional General Design Honor Award, The Elizabeth & Nona Evans Restorative Garden, Cleveland Botanical, Cleveland, Ohio, Dirtworks, PC / Image credit: K. Duteil

 How Nature Helps

 There is something innate about our connection to nature.
-Studies published in the American Journal of Alzheimer’s Disease & Other Dementias, show that long-suffering dementia and Alzheimer’s patients are known to have decreased symptoms following time in gardens or being exposed to horticultural therapy.
+A study published in the American Journal of Alzheimer’s Disease & Other Dementias, shows that long-suffering dementia and Alzheimer’s patients are known to have decreased symptoms following time in gardens or being exposed to horticultural therapy.

 Therapeutic Landscape Network